J. S. Pughe: Early life and education

 John Samuel Pughe was born in Dolgelley, Merionethshire, Wales, and brought to America by his parents when he was two years old.
 He studied art at Cooper Union.

 Career

 J. S. Pughe illustrated news stories for the New York Recorder, Brooklyn Life, and the Brooklyn edition of the World as a young man.
 He began working at Puck magazine in 1894.
 He was a regular contributor there until his last cartoon for them, in December 1908.

 Personal life

 Pughe died in 1909, age 38, at Lakehurst, New Jersey, where he had been spending several months to improve his health.

-Work by Pughe were included in a recent digital exhibit, "Politics in Graphic Detail," created by the Historical Society of Pennsylvania.
-A lithograph of a Pughe cartoon was also included in "Between the Lines", an exhibit at Duke University Libraries in 2013-2014.
+Work by Pughe were included in a 2015 digital exhibit, "Politics in Graphic Detail", created by the Historical Society of Pennsylvania.
+A lithograph of a Pughe cartoon was also included in "Between the Lines", an exhibit at Duke University Libraries in 2013–2014.